Paul London

-Paul Michael London (born April 16, 1980) is an American professional wrestler and actor.
-He is best known for his time with WWE.
+Paul Michael London (born April 16, 1980) is an American professional wrestler.
+He is currently signed to Major League Wrestling (MLW), where he performs as a wrestler and a producer.
+He is best known for his tenure in WWE.

-After being trained at the Texas Wrestling Academy, London began competing for Ring of Honor where his high risk offensive moves made him a fan favorite.
+After being trained at the Texas Wrestling Academy, London began competing for Ring of Honor where his high-risk offensive moves made him a fan favorite.
 He later competed for Total Nonstop Action Wrestling, Pro Wrestling Zero-One, and various independent promotions, winning numerous championships and won the ECWA Super 8 Tournament in 2003.

 London made his debut in WWE in late 2003.
 In 2004 he began teaming with fellow cruiserweight Billy Kidman and they eventually went on to win the WWE Tag Team Championship.
-After Kidman retired from active competition, London formed a tag team with Brian Kendrick, After their split, London began competing in the cruiserweight division and won the WWE Cruiserweight Championship.
+After Kidman retired from active competition, London formed a tag team with Brian Kendrick.
+After their split, London began competing in the cruiserweight division and won the WWE Cruiserweight Championship.
 In late 2006, Kendrick returned and the two reformed as a team.
 London and Kendrick were managed by Ashley Massaro.
 London and Kendrick won the WWE Tag Team Championship, becoming the longest reigning WWE Tag Team Champions since the title's creation and the World Tag Team Championship.
 The team split when Kendrick was drafted to the SmackDown brand in June 2008 and London was released later that year.
 In 2009, he returned to the independent circuit, competing for Pro Wrestling Guerrilla, where he was one half of the former PWG World Tag Team Champions with partner El Generico under the team name ¡Peligro Abejas!.

 Early life

 London was born in Austin, Texas, and has two older brothers, Daniel and Jonathan.
 In 1996, Daniel was killed by a drunk driver at the age of nineteen.
 Jonathan is a music video director.
 London attended Westlake High School in Texas.
-He helped create the school's first-ever wrestling team where he was the captain, first varsity letterman and once held the record for the fastest pinfall time of 7.4 seconds.
+He helped create the school's first-ever wrestling team where he was the captain, first varsity letterman and previously held the record for the fastest pinfall time of 7.4 seconds, which has since been broken by 2x State Champion Justin Wood at 6.9 seconds.